wp-plugins/responsive-content-slider/readme.txt

 Carousel slider to slide your wordpress post or any posttype. easy to use via shortcode anywhere

-### Woocommerce Products Slider by http://paratheme.com
+### Responsive Content Slider by http://paratheme.com

 * [See the Live demo!&raquo;](http://paratheme.com/items/responsive-content-slider-slide-any-posttype-or-taxonomy/)
 * [Upgrade to Premium!&raquo;](http://paratheme.com/items/responsive-content-slider-slide-any-posttype-or-taxonomy/)